-Everyone has someone in their life—possibly a boss, colleague, friend or parent, who loves sarcastic, passive aggressive, barbed modes of communication.
+Everyone has someone in their life—possibly a boss, colleague, friend or parent who loves sarcastic, passive aggressive, barbed modes of communication.
 They love to ‘tease’ and think sarcasm is well-meaning.
 However, new research says that sarcasm is merely thinly veiled meanness.
-In fact, a recent study by shows that teasers usually believe their words are less hurtful than their victim thinks.
+In fact, a recent study shows that teasers usually believe their words are less hurtful than their victim thinks.

 Sarcasm is a simply a way of covering contempt or hate.
 So, why do people adopt sarcasm in the first place?

 Whenever someone around me adopts a sarcastic tone I immediately try to gauge what they are feeling insecure about.
 For some, using sarcasm or teasing is a way of avoiding confrontation because they are afraid of asking for what they want.

 - Example: (Mother to Son who wants him to shave before visiting Grandma) “Wow you look like a mountain man with that beard.
 Your Grandma will barely recognize you.”

 Sarcasm can also be passive aggressive or as a way to assert dominance.
 For someone who is angry or upset, but is too afraid to bring it up will often use sarcasm as a disguised barb.

 - Example: (Wife to Husband after husband forgot to take out the trash) “You would think we are living like lazy trash beetles with the way this kitchen looks!”

 3) Social Awkwardness

 When people are not good at reading those around them, or are not sure how to carry on a conversation they will often employ sarcasm hoping it sounds playful or affectionate.
 This is another kind of insecurity, but you will often hear loners at parties or networking events use sarcasm as an attempt to lighten the mood or bond.
 Unfortunately it tends to have the opposite effect—teasees tend to rate sarcastic incidents as malicious and annoying.